 What tools do you need to make custom wood signs?

 If you’re going to make a sign, the tool that really makes it all a breeze is a cutting machine.
 I have the Silhouette Cameo, but the Cricut is another popular brand that does virtually the same thing.
-I use my Cameo to make custom stencils with adhesive shelf liner/contact paper from the Dollar Tree….yep, you heard that right!
-It’s from the Dollar Tree….that means it’s only $1…. so much more affordable than expensive vinyl.
+I use my Cameo to make custom stencils with cheap adhesive contact paper – it doesn’t matter what it looks like because you’ll paint over it, so get the cheapest stuff you can find to save a bit of money!

 But, do I really need to buy a cutting machine?